Troubleshooting

 • Wait for some time until the device attains the license.
 Typically it takes some time for Cisco Smart Software Manager to apply a new license to the device.

-• If the device status doesn’t change, refresh the CDO portal by signing out from CDO and signing back to resolve any network communication problems between license server and device.
+• If the device status doesn’t change, refresh the Security Cloud Control portal by signing out from Security Cloud Control and signing back to resolve any network communication problems between license server and device.

 • If the portal refresh doesn’t change the device status, perform the following: